ecomplus/client/README.md

     EcomIo.getProductBySku('COD1', callback)

 ### getProduct(id, callback)
-Similar to ´getProductBySku´ but here you pass the product id instead of sku
+Similar to `getProductBySku` but here you pass the product id instead of sku

 #### Arguments
 |  Name  | Type |